dansheffler/dtsheffler.com/_posts/2014-07-12-search-bibdesk.md

 ---
 title: Search BibDesk
+tags: [BibDesk]
+summary: A script I wrote to seach BibDesk with a hotkey from anywhere.
 ---

 Often I want to just do a quick check of whether I have a book in